 The vintage crockery and accessories hire is seasonal, with most of my work coming from summer weddings.
 Although interestingly, I am receiving more and more bookings outside the summer period for baby showers, work leaving parties and local events which is great.
 Weddings can sometimes take up my time at the weekends with deliveries, collections and setting up the venues.
 I love meeting the staff at the venues and seeing everything come together’ so I don’t mind sacrificing a little time to do this.

-hat three things couldn’t you live without in order to do your job and own your own?
+What three things couldn’t you live without in order to do your job and own your own?

-1. My favourite antiques shops – when I need extra stock quickly for a big order or something specific!
+When I need extra stock quickly for a big order or something specific!
 There are two antiques shops I know I can rely on to have a good selection of china available as obviously it’s not something you can just pick up from anywhere!

-2. My mobile phone – I can do everything on it; calls, emails, reply to Facebook messages, update my website and Facebook page, email quotes, take pictures, search for stock, use the sat nav for deliveries, everything.
+I can do everything on it; calls, emails, reply to Facebook messages, update my website and Facebook page, email quotes, take pictures, search for stock, use the sat nav for deliveries, everything.

-3. My van – a big order can be up to 12 boxes of carefully packed china and linens which definitely wouldn’t fit in my car!
+A big order can be up to 12 boxes of carefully packed china and linens which definitely wouldn’t fit in my car!